nahuelbrandan/SaganSat/README.md

 Steps to install the project.

 ### Manual
-* Clone this repository
+* Clone this repository.
-* It's recommended create and activate a *virtual environment*, based in Python>=3.6
+* It's recommended create and activate a *virtual environment*, based in Python>=3.6.
 * `make install`

 ### Docker